bergeycm/vcf-tab-to-fasta/README.md

 	chr10	94056	T	./	./	./	./	./	C/C
 	chr10	94180	G	./	A/A	./	./	./	./

-Hopefully with less missing data.
+Hopefully with fewer missing data.
 Then you can convert this into a FASTA alignment with:

 	perl vcf_tab_to_fasta_alignment.pl -i snps.tab > all_snps.fasta